 - connect with larger creativity, innovation, STEM, or art initiatives

 - cultivate awareness of the Maker movement

 - build school community

 The typical result of a School Maker Faire is a student body bursting with creative invention and excited to get more into making and STEAM (science, technology, engineering, art, and math.)
-Our School Maker Faire program is intended for K-12 (or international equivalent) schools or school districts.
+Our School Maker Faire program is intended for K-12 (or international equivalent) schools.
+School districts need to request permission to register for a district-wide event.
 University or college-level programs — or schools interested in hosting city-wide Maker Faire events — should apply through the Maker Faire Global program website.